-NGUYÊN KIM ĐIỀN Contact: Reverend Phan Van Loi, witness2005@gmail.com
+NGUYEN KIM DIEN Contact: Reverend Phan Van Loi, witness2005@gmail.com

-The Nguyen Kim Dien Group of Catholic Priests was founded by Catholic priests who are willing to take the risk and speak out for social justice and advocates for the right to religious freedom for all Vietnamese.
-The group was named after Father Nguyen Kim Dien, who died in Communist prison for having spoken out for justice.
+The Nguyen Kim Dien Priests Group was founded by Catholic priests who are willing to take the risk and speak out for social justice and advocates for religious freedom for all Vietnamese.
+The group was named after Archbishop Nguyen Kim Dien, who died of poisoning in a hospital for having spoken out for justice and for religious freedom.
 Representatives of this group include Father Nguyen Van Ly, Father Phan Van Loi and Father Nguyen Huu Giai.
 The group publishes the biweekly online magazine "Freedom of Speech" and issues statements about social justice, rule of law, and individual cases of persecution.
 Father Nguyen Van Ly, a founder of the group, is currently in prison.